TheOdinProject/curriculum/new_org/web_development_101/project_rails.md

 ## Student Solutions

-*Submit a link to the github repo with your files in it here with a pull request.
-Please include your partner's github handle somewhere in the description if they would like attribution*
+*Submit a link below to the github repo with your files in it by using a pull request.
+See the section on [Contributing](/curriculum/contributing.md) for how.
+Please include your partner's github handle somewhere in the description if you had one and they would like attribution.*

 * *Your solution here...*